DKiloDesigns/CreatorFlow/docs/prd.md

 * As a creator, I want to have a media library to store and organize my photos and videos for easy use in my posts.
 * As a creator, I want to receive notifications about important events, such as successful post publications or potential performance insights.
 * As a new user, I want a clear and easy onboarding process to connect my accounts and understand the basic features.
-* As a user, I want access to helpful documentation and FAQs to answer my questions about using CreatorFlow.
+* As a user, I want access to helpful documentation and FAQs to answer my questions about using floai.studio.

 3\.
 Functional Requirements